 Pagudpud is popularly known for its beaches.
 Visitors may choose from the following:

 - The Punta Azul Beach Resort was originally built as a family retreat to escape the hectic and stressful life in the city.
 Its design seamlessly blends with the natural beauty, and you're bound to be captivated by the stunning crystal blue water and pristine white sands at the foot of the Verdant Mountains.
 Much like a hidden treasure; this resort is a paradise at the northern tip of the Philippines.

 - Hannah’s Beach Resort & Convention Center is the newest and most exciting vacation destination in Pagudpud.
 It is situated right in front of the famous Blue Lagoon (Maira-ira Beach) at Brgy.
 Balaoi, Malingay, Pagudpud, Ilocos Norte, Philippines.
 It offers both exclusivity and luxury in an incredibly friendly environment.
 The Blue Lagoon, with its captivating crystal clear waters and white sand beach, will surely make your stay a memorable and enjoyable one.

-- The Saud Beach Resort and Hoteloffers overnight accommodations where each rooms has a sunset view.
-Its amenities includes a private shower and toilet, a coffee table, a mini-refrigerator, a mini bar, and sulo lights facing the beach area.
-There are also beach huts and beach lounges provided for free of charge to check-in guests.
+- The Saud Beach Resort and Hotel offers overnight accommodations where each room has a sunset view.
+Its amenities include a private shower and toilet, a coffee table, a mini-refrigerator, a minibar, and sulo lights facing the beach area.
+There are also beach huts and beach lounges provided free of charge to check-in guests.